Ensemble transport smoothing. Part I: Unified framework: Ensemble transport smoothers (EnTS)

 \subsubsection{Relation to the ensemble Rauch-Tung-Striebel smoother (EnRTSS)}

 Section \ref{sec:densetoEnKS} described how the dense EnTS reverts to the EnKS when the former is restricted to affine maps.
-In a similar vein, the backwards EnTS presented above corresponds to a Kalman-type smoother known as the ensemble Rauch-Tung-Striebel smoother (EnRTSS).
+In a similar vein, the single-pass backwards EnTS presented above corresponds to a Kalman-type smoother known as the ensemble Rauch--Tung--Striebel smoother (EnRTSS), an ensemble version of the analytic Rauch--Tung--Striebel smoother \citep{Rauch1965MaximumSystems}.
 Applying Equation~\ref{eq:conditioning_Gaussian_samples}, the simulation of each conditional factor in Equation~\ref{eq:backward_smoothing_compact} (or Figure~\ref{fig:smoother_types}C) can be expressed as:

+where the first equation ($s=t$) realizes the EnKF, and the second equation ($s<t$) corresponds to the backwards EnRTSS update, conditioning $\X_s$ on $\X_{s+1}^\ast$.
+An important difference from the EnKS is that the EnRTSS update in Equation~\ref{eq:mp_EnRTSS_from_TM} relies on the cross-covariances between states at successive times, rather than the cross-covariances between states and observations at different times (see Equation~\ref{eq:firstEnKS}).
+This means that the EnRTSS must be applied in sequence \citep{Sarkka2010BayesianSmoothing} whereas the EnKS can be applied in parallel, but the former has important numerical advantages that we will examine in the experimental section of this manuscript.